Improving chances for all our children

 There are Mathletics sessions to help talented maths pupils in year six further improve their skills and the Paired Reading scheme has seen student volunteers go into city schools and boost the reading age among pupils.

-More than 100 children, aged from 9 to 16, take part in Leicester’s LEGO league on the DMU campus.
-Pupils design and create LEGO robots and then code and program their inventions controlling them via a tablet or laptop.
+More than 130 children, aged from 9 to 16, also took part in the third LEGO regional tournament on the DMU campus.
+Pupils had to design and create LEGO robots and then code and program their inventions controlling them via a tablet or laptop.